michael2012z/BitBible/markdown/KJV/files/Lev.md

 47. The garment also that the plague of leprosy is in, whether it be a woollen garment, or a linen garment;

-48. Whether it be in the warp, or woof; of linen, or of woollen; whether in a skin, or in any thing made of skin;thing…: Heb. work of
+48. Whether it be in the warp, or woof; of linen, or of woollen; whether in a skin, or in any thing made of skin;

-49. And if the plague be greenish or reddish in the garment, or in the skin, either in the warp, or in the woof, or in any thing of skin; it is a plague of leprosy, and shall be shewed unto the priest:thing: Heb. vessel, or, instrument
+49. And if the plague be greenish or reddish in the garment, or in the skin, either in the warp, or in the woof, or in any thing of skin; it is a plague of leprosy, and shall be shewed unto the priest:

 50. And the priest shall look upon the plague, and shut up it that hath the plague seven days: